Resources

 Using this checklist with Margin Media

-When we partner with creators or businesses, we effectively run this checklist together: what you have, what's working, what's broken, and what kind of asset this could become with the right build and systems.
+When we partner with creators or businesses, we effectively run this checklist together: what you have, what is working, what is broken, and what kind of asset this could become with the right build and systems.

-If you'd like a second set of eyes on a property you own or one you're thinking about building or buying you can share the basics (traffic, niche, monetization, goals) and we'll tell you how we'd approach it.
+If you would like a second set of eyes on a property you own or one you are thinking about building or buying, you can share the basics (traffic, niche, monetization, goals) and we will tell you how we would approach it.